Blog

 An intervening cause can either be a third party’s action or an act of nature.

-If a car accident eyewitness tries to help a victim but instead, worsens the injuries, this is an example of an intervening cause.
-Another example could be a tree branch falling in the midst of the accident.
+If a truck accident eyewitness tries to help a victim but instead worsens the injuries, this is an example of an intervening cause.

 Types of Intervening Causes